BallisticLA/RandBLAS/test/DevNotes.md

 This document doesn't don't defend previous design decisions.
 It just explains how things work right now.
 That's easier for me (Riley) to write, and it's more useful to others.
-(Plus, a good description of what we do will make pros and cons of the current approach self-evident.)
+(Plus, it helps make the pros and cons of the current approach self-evident.)

 None of our testing infrastructure is considered part of the public API.